DPDK/dpdk/doc/guides/rel_notes/known_issues.rst

 Known Issues and Limitations
 ============================

-This section describes known issues with the Intel® DPDK software, Release 1.6.0.
+This section describes known issues with the DPDK software, Release 1.8.0.

 Pause Frame Forwarding does not work properly on igb
 ----------------------------------------------------